Space Invaders Part II

-is a 1979 fixed shooter arcade game developed and published by Taito.
-In North America, it was distributed by Midway Games as Space Invaders Deluxe.
+is a 1979 fixed shooter video game developed and published by Taito for arcades.
+In North America, it was distributed by Midway Manufacturing as Space Invaders Deluxe.
 It is the sequel to Space Invaders (1978).
 The player controls a laser base that must destroy formations of descending aliens, while avoiding their projectiles.
 New features have been added, such as aliens that split into two when shot, an increased high score limit with the player able to save their name as initials, and short cutscenes in-between stages.
 It runs on the Taito 8080 arcade system.

 Gameplay

 Space Invaders Part II is a fixed shooter with mechanics similar to its predecessor.
-The player controls a laser base that must eliminate all of the aliens that march down from the top of the screen, who plot to take over Earth.
+The player controls a laser base which must eliminate all of the aliens that march down from the top of the screen, who plot to take over Earth.
 Aliens slowly move towards the edge of the screen and then move downward, increasing in speed as more aliens are killed.
-The player can protect their laser base from incoming projectiles by hiding underneath large shields, which become damaged when inflicted by projectiles fired by either the player or aliens.
+The player can protect their laser base from incoming projectiles by hiding underneath large shields, which become damaged when hit by projectiles fired by either the player or aliens.
 A UFO will occasionally appear at the top of the screen, which can be shot down for bonus points.

 Alongside the core Space Invaders gameplay, Part II introduces several new elements.
 Some aliens will split into two smaller ones when they are shot.
 A new type of UFO may sometimes appear that flashes as it moves towards the side of the screen, which can only be shot down when it becomes visible.
 In later stages, UFOs have the ability to deploy additional aliens when few remain.
 Completing each stage will also award the player with a short cutscene, showing an alien escaping on an UFO.
 Stages are indicated by the number displayed on the shields.

-Development
+Development and release

-Space Invaders Part II was released in Japan by Taito in November 1979, and in North America by Midway Games in January 1980.
-It was designed by Tomohiro Nishikado, the creator of the original Space Invaders, and was made to clear out inventory of excess Space Invaders arcade boards.
-The North American release was titled Space Invaders Deluxe, however the title screen still uses the Part II name, likely due to Taito's contract with Midway that only allowed them to make minor modifications to the game.
+Space Invaders Part II was designed by Tomohiro Nishikado, the creator of the original Space Invaders, and was made to clear out inventory of excess Space Invaders arcade boards.
+The game was released in Japan by Taito in July 1979.
+In North America, it was debuted by Midway Manufacturing in November 1979 before entering mass production in January 1980.
+The North American release was titled Space Invaders Deluxe; however, the title screen still uses the Part II name, likely due to Taito's contract with Midway that only allowed them to make minor modifications to the game.